sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 		- Performing Periodic Work with Intervals
 		- Performing Immediate Work with an Immediate Timer
 		- Dereferencing Timers from the Event Loop

-		- Using nextTick to Schedule Work
+	- *Using nextTick to Schedule Work*

-	- Implementing Event Emitters and Listeners
+	- *Implementing Event Emitters and Listeners*
 		> You will have opportunities to implement a lot of events that are built into various Node.js modules.
 		>
-		> For now, focus on you own custom events as well as implement listener callbacks that are implemented
+		> For now, focus on your own custom events as well as implement listener callbacks that are implemented
-		> when an event is emitted (triggered).
+		> when an event is emitted (triggered or disptached).

 	  	- Adding Custom Events to Your JavaScript Objects
 	  		> Events are emitted using an `EventEmitter` object.
 This object is included in the `events` module.